Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Introduction

 The rest of this paper is structured as follows.
-Section \ref{sec2} presents the general framework for uniform Poisson subsampling and a review of the decorrelated score function and the subsampling decorrelated score function for GLMs.
-Two estimators are proposed for inferring low-dimensional parameters of interest in two situations in Section \ref{sec3}.
-Section \ref{sec4} extends the decorrelated score approach to enable simultaneous inference.
-Simulation studies are reported in Section \ref{sec5}.
+Section \ref{sec2} presents a subsampling framework for large-scale GLMs constructed upon the decorrelated score function.
+Section \ref{sec3} develops two estimators for the interested low-dimensional parameters in large-scale GLMs, the de-variance subsampling (DVS) and a multi-step estimator, tailored to different computational budgets for inferring low-dimensional parameters of interest in large-scale GLMs.
+Section \ref{sec4} extends the decorrelated score approach to enable simultaneous inference on high-dimensional targeted parameters.
+Simulation studies are reported in Section \ref{sec5}, and a real data analysis is presented in Section \ref{sec6}.
 Section \ref{sec7} delivers our concluding remarks and some avenues for future exploration.
-Technical proofs are relegated to the Appendix.
-The real data analysis is presented in the supplement.\\
+Technical proofs and additional simulation results are relegated to the supplementary materials.\\